hmanzer/superapp/README.md

 # superapp

 ## json-processing.py
 The lambda function is event driven.
-It picks up files named .json expected to be 'product' and puts them in dynamodb table.
+It picks up files named .json expected to be 'product' from an S3 bucket and puts them in dynamodb table.

 ```json
 {